Australia shares finish lower as mining, energy stocks fall

 “Plenty of risk, plenty of volatility at the moment, so investors are taking any chance to take a bit of profit.”

-The Australian energy sector fell 1%, tracking lower oil prices.
-Sector heavyweight Santos fell 2%, while Oil Search tumbled 3%.
+The Australian energy sector .AXEJ fell 1%, tracking lower oil prices.
+Sector heavyweight Santos STO.AX fell 2%, while Oil Search OSH.AX tumbled 3%.

 An opinion poll showed current Prime Minister Jacinda Ardern from the Labour Party is widely expected to beat her main rival, National Party leader Judith Collins, on the back of her success in tackling the coronavirus.

-The top losers were Contact Energy Ltd, down 4.4%, and Meridian Energy Ltd, losing 4.2%.
+The top losers were Contact Energy Ltd CEN.NZ, down 4.4%, and Meridian Energy Ltd MEL.NZ, losing 4.2%.

 Reporting by Nikhil Subba in Bengaluru; Editing by Aditya Soni